Bring Some Gin For This Housatonic

 Among those artists represented are: Pablo Picasso, Henri Matisse, Marc Chagall, Joan Miro, Auguste Rodin, Giorgio DeChirico, Mary Cassatt, Milton Avery, Everett Shinn, Richard Lindner, Larry Rivers, Ben Shahn, Victor Vasarely, Andy Warhol, Andre Derain, Marisol, Robert Rauschenberg, Leonard Baskin, Roy Lichtenstein, Alex Katz, Tom Wesselmann, Paul Jenkins, Saul Steinberg, Isamu Noguchi, Alfonso Ossorio, Jim Dine, Christo, Jean Dubuffet, Gustav Klimt, and Alberto Giacometti.

 Really?
 We spent a good amount of time here and I happen to be familiar with many of the artists named above and saw none of their work.
-I’m sure, though, that I just missed it.
-Especially Christo’s work… he’s well known for tiny displays.
-Ahem.
+I’m sure, though, that I just missed it – or more likely they were in storage or on loan.